BenRamo06/PySpark/README.md

 ### 4. RDD (Resilient Distributed Datasets)

 * Unit base of Spark
-* They are immutable.
+* They are immutable (Consistency).
 * Fail tolerant.
-* They do parallel processing as also partitioning across cluster
+* They do parallel processing as also partitioning across cluster (Performance)
-* They don't have defined structure.
+* They don't have defined schema.
 * They contain pasive execution
+* Compilation errors

+Use cases : When we want to do low-level transformations
+            Unstrucutred data
+            Schema is unimportant

+sparkContext
+    parallelize()

+    textFile()

+RDDs contains:

+    RDD transformations – Are a kind of operation that takes an RDD as input and produces another RDD as output.
+Once a transformation is applied to an RDD, it returns a new RDD, the original RDD remains the same and thus are immutable

+        map() : Transformation is used the apply operations on each elemnt in our RDD

+        filter() : Transformation is used to filter the records in an RDD

+        toDF() : Transformation is used to create a Dataframe of a RDD

+    RDD actions – These methods are applied on a resultant RDD and produces a non-RDD value

+        count() : Returns the number of elements of our RDD.

+        collect(): Returns a list of all the elements of the RDD (we don't use it in production environments)

+        take():

+        saceAsTextFile()

+        getNumPartitions()

+        repartition() used to increase or decrease the RDD partitions

+        coalesce() used to only decrease the RDD partitions

 ### 5. Dataframes

-* They contain columns and data types.
+* They contain a schema (columns and data types).

-This structure must be used if we will use high level task like to: filter, mapping, agregations, avarages or sums
+* They do parallel processing
+* Runtime errors

+Use cases:  structured and semistructured data
+            Data requires a structure
+            Transformations are high-level.